flutter/codelabs/firebase-get-to-know-flutter/steps/index.lab.md

 To display messages, you need to add listeners that trigger when data changes and then create a UI element that shows new messages.
 You add code to the app state that listens for newly added messages from the app.

-1. Create a new file `lib/guest_book_message.dart` and add the following class to expose a structured view of the data that you store in Firestore.
+1. Create a new file `guest_book_message.dart`, add the following class to expose a structured view of the data that you store in Firestore.

 ####  [lib/guest_book_message.dart](https://github.com/flutter/codelabs/blob/master/firebase-get-to-know-flutter/step_07/lib/guest_book_message.dart)